 36. Climate change threatens coral reef ecosystems.
 Coral bleaching due to global warming, the erosion and inundation of islands, ocean acidification and the effects of extreme events such as tropical storms and marine heatwaves are of particular significance.
-Consequently, coral cover continues to decline globally, with negative effects on biodiversity, and is also affected by extractive activities, pollution, diseases, physical destruction, outbreaks of several species and the increasing time required to recover after major disturbances such as storms.mon features along continental margins, mid-ocean ridges and on seamounts worldwide, are highly sensitive to elevated temperature and deoxygenation (see also points 49, 50 and 51 on deep-sea ecosystems).
+Consequently, coral cover continues to decline globally, with negative effects on biodiversity, and is also affected by extractive activities, pollution, diseases, physical destruction, outbreaks of several species and the increasing time required to recover after major disturbances such as storms.

+37. Cold water corals, that are common features along continental margins, mid-ocean ridges and on seamounts worldwide, are highly sensitive to elevated temperature and deoxygenation (see also points 49, 50 and 51 on deep-sea ecosystems).

 38. Future projected declines in the abundance of corals will reduce the habitat available to commercially significant species, reduce carbon sequestration in deep waters and eliminate potential genetic resources.